 Age: From 25 to 35 (millennials); Living in big cities.

 Jobs: Financial, Startups, Culture related jobs, Creative job (Artists, Marketers, Designers), Fashion related job.

-Psychological: Open-minded; Single or coming together with their boyfriend/girlfriend, or recently divorced; Expats who do not have a proper circle of friend and are willing/need to meet and interact with new people; Someone who travels a lot; Someone who wants to find an escape from day to day places and people she/he already knows and isn’t finding that in bars and clubs.
-She/he needs something deeper and want to interact with other people in a more meaningful way, escaping from mainstream events/usual clubs/pubs.
+- Someone who wants to find an escape from day to day places and people they already know and isn’t finding that in bars and clubs.
+They need something deeper and want to interact with other people in a more meaningful way – escaping from mainstream events/usual clubs/pubs.

 Researching, we’ve found out a meaningful trend for our target and context:

 The motto is: “Life is about the people you meet”

 Which problems are we solving for our target?

 - Participants: Many people want to meet like-minded individuals and clubs, mainstream events and venues are not a good environment for that.